Cyclomaniac758/Imprint/README.md

 The application is currently purely client side, running with the React framework and MUI components.
 Future additions include storage of user results to show population averages and trends.

+Dependency management is with npm, currently at version 8.11.0

+Before cloning ensure you have Node.js installed, the application is currently running on version 16.15.1.

 ***

 ### `npm i`

-To install project dependencies after cloning, use npm i
+To install project dependencies after cloning, use npm i, if there are problems make sure your Node version is high enough.

 ### `npm start`